More Able, Additional & Special Educational Needs

 More able, gifted & talented

-Mr Jones, as Inclusion Leader, oversees the more able, gifted and talented provision and enrichment activities for pupils who display particular gifts and talents.
+All our staff with support from Miss Mount our SENDCo, oversee the more able, gifted and talented provision and enrichment activities for pupils who display particular gifts and talents.

 Pupils identified with particular 'gifts' or 'talents' will be aded to the Inclusion register and families will be informed.